 (5) HARDWARE.—The term “hardware” means the physical components of an information system.

-(6) INTERNET-CONNECTED DEVICE.—The term “Internet-connected device” means a physical object that—
+(6) COVERED DEVICE.—The term “covered device”—

+(A) means a physical object that –

-(A) is capable of connecting to and is in regular connection with the Internet; and
+(i) is capable of connecting to and is in regular connection with the Internet; and

-(B) has computer processing capabilities that can collect, send, or receive data.
+(ii) has computer processing capabilities that can collect, send, or receive data;

+(B) does not include advanced or general-purpose computing devices, including personal computing systems, smart mobile communications devices, programmable logic controls, and mainframe computing systems.

+(C) OMB shall establish a process by which interested parties may petition for other devices not stated in Section 3(6)(B) to be included in the list of devices outside the scope of covered devices.
+OMB shall ensure that it acts on those petitions in an expedited manner.

 (7) NIST.—The term “NIST” means the National Institute of Standards and Technology.